- Admissions Checklist

 Step 2: Verification

-The Department of Education selects 30% of FAFSA applications for verification, a process that ensures accuracy of information provided.
+The Department of Education selects 30% of FAFSA applications for verification, a process that ensures the accuracy of the information provided.

 Your file cannot be reviewed until all documents are received, so students are encouraged to complete this step promptly.
 Once all documents are received it can take up to 2 weeks before students will receive an offer.